JustSustainabilityDesign/JSD-website/_posts/2025-12-16-jsd-newsletter-2025.md

 Authored by **Han Qiao, Siyi Wu, and Christoph Becker**, [the winning paper](https://programs.sigchi.org/cscw/2025/program/content/211549) explores how community organizations navigate and negotiate data, ranging from local, lived information (“near data”) to large scale, processed datasets (“far data”).
 The study uncovers design possibilities for tools that center community expertise in building sustainable urban futures.
 PhD Candidate Han Qiao, who presented the work, grounds her doctoral research in a deceptively simple question: How do our everyday encounters with data influence the way we imagine—and shape—the cities around us?
 Her dissertation examines how our interactions with data inform our relationships to physical spaces and our collective imaginaries of urban futures.

-This research continues through the [**School of Cities Urban Challenge Grant (2025–2027)**](https://schoolofcities.utoronto.ca/programs-opportunities/urban-challenge-grant/urban-challenge-grants-4), in collaboration with the Visionary Communities team in Scarborough.
-Together, we are developing practices that make heavily processed (far) data relevant for local knowledge contexts and aspirations, and re-embed community generated knowledges and aspirations (near data) in a far-data context to help municipal decision-makers better recognize, value, and act upon the insights and aspirations of community-based changemakers. [**Read the full text**.](https://doi.org/10.1145/3710901)
+This research continues through the [School of Cities Urban Challenge Grant (2025–2027)](https://schoolofcities.utoronto.ca/programs-opportunities/urban-challenge-grant/urban-challenge-grants-4), in collaboration with the Visionary Communities team in Scarborough.
+Together, we are developing practices that make heavily processed (far) data relevant for local knowledge contexts and aspirations, and re-embed community generated knowledges and aspirations (near data) in a far-data context to help municipal decision-makers better recognize, value, and act upon the insights and aspirations of community-based changemakers.
+[Read the full text.](https://doi.org/10.1145/3710901)